Physiotherapy Treatment For Car Accident Injuries

 Who Should You See After a Car Accident?

-In Australia, you must see a GP (doctor) after your motor vehicle accident to start the compulsory third party – CTP claims process.
+In Australia, before receiving Physiotherapy Treatment For Car Accident Injuries you must see a GP (doctor) after your motor vehicle accident to start the compulsory third party – CTP claims process.
 All medical expenses and any out of pocket expenses such as lost wages, medical expenses, medications and scans are all covered under CTP insurance scheme.

 Who do you see next? – a Physiotherapist.

-In order to understand whether physiotherapy or chiropractic treatments are better for you, it’s important to know what Physiotherapists do.
+In order to understand whether Physiotherapy treatments are better for you, it’s important to know what Physiotherapists do.

 Physiotherapists diagnose and treat mechanical disorders in the musculoskeletal system.
 Physiotherapists focus on providing treatment of musculoskeletal injuries, helping you minimise pain without the use of multiple scans, medications or un necessary trips to the doctors.

 After a car accident, you’re in pain and in shock.
 You’re most likely also receiving a great deal of advice from well-intentioned friends, family, and colleagues.
 That advice is probably also conflicting.
 “See a Chiropractor!”
 “Don’t see a Chiropractor – you need Physiotherapy!”
 What should you do?